+Set the crock pot to low and cover - let it go for 6 hours.
 In 6 hours, add the onion, carrots, and celery to the crock pot - continue cooking on low for 2 more hours.

-To make really quick and comforting turkey soup recipes, just saute some vegetables, add in some turkey stock, and simmer for a few minutes before adding in some leftover turkey meat.
+Just saute some vegetables, add in some turkey stock, and simmer for a few minutes before adding in some leftover turkey meat.

-Turkey Soup Recipes - Canned Low Carb Turkey Soup
+Turkey Soup Recipes - Canned Low Carb Turkey Soup VIDEO

 What You Need:

 12 (500 ml or 1 pint) Clean or Sterilized Mason Jars, Rings, and Fresh Lids A Pressure Canner is Required A Wide Funnel Chopstick to Remove Air Bubbles

 1 Head of Organic Raw Celery (sliced) 3 Medium-sized Organic Raw Turnips or Rutabaga (cubed) 5 lbs. of Organic Raw Carrots (sliced) Organic Cooked Turkey Breast (shredded) Hot Turkey Stock (enough to fill all jars) Instructions: